 - Tuesdays - The Neuromodulation Committee meeting emphasizes multidisciplinary participation from Neurology, Neurosurgery, Neuropsychology, Psychiatry, Radiology, and other specialties.
 Potential patient candidates for DBS are discussed, and treatment options are considered.
 Didactic presentation regarding neuromodulation is a regular component.

-- Wednesdays - Clinical case conferences are held at Saint Marys Hospital and alternate between the adult inpatient neurology, child and adolescent neurology, neurosurgery and neuro-ophthalmology divisions.
+- Wednesdays - Clinical case conferences are held at Mayo Clinic Hospital, Saint Marys Campus, and alternate between the adult inpatient neurology, child and adolescent neurology, neurosurgery and neuro-ophthalmology divisions.

 In addition to the regularly scheduled departmental conferences, you will attend resident conferences on Tuesdays.
 Residents and fellows also participate in an evidence-based medicine journal club.